Devil's Revenge: Production

 In addition to acting in the film, Shatner co-wrote the screenplay with Maurice Hurley.
+Nina Chermak Rosenberg was also hired to be the films costume designer.

 The film was shot in Louisville, Kentucky.

 Release

 The film was released via video-on-demand on October 1, 2019.
 Afterwards, the film was released on DVD and Blu-ray on October 22 that same year.

 Reception

 Phil Hoad of The Guardian gave the film one star out of five: "No opportunity for deadweight exposition or cornball reversals goes unexplored as William Shatner attempts to destroy an ancient jinxed relic in this bizarre horror-thriller".
 Bobby LePire of Film Threat gave the film a 9 out of 10.